 This homework planner offers students the benefit of writing down all of their tasks, reviewing what they have to do, budgeting their time to fit it all in.

 It gives them a chance to look at the upcoming week and write down everything that they have to do for the week.
 They can see exactly what needs to be done and when they need to do it.
-We write in things like “Football practice today” on certain days, so they can see where they will have limited time.
+We write in things like practice or appointments on certain days, so they can see where they will have limited time.

 This homework planner is an easy way to help our kids with time management and organization.